 The Bedroom: The Ultimate Sleep Sanctuary

-Place the bed away from the door to minimize disturbance when you enter or exit.
+However, do not place the bed in direct line with the doorway.
 Many cats enjoy a spot near the bed at floor level, on a dresser, or even on a dedicated bedside table.
 Window perches in bedrooms work wonderfully too, especially if your cat enjoys watching the neighborhood nightlife.

 One caveat: if your cat tends to be hyperactive at dawn or enjoys waking you up for early breakfast, you might reconsider bedroom placement.
 Some cats interpret bedroom access as an invitation to play on your face at 4 AM.